st-tech/zr-obp/README.md

 Open Bandit Pipeline consists of the following main modules.

 - **dataset module**: This module provides a data loader for Open Bandit Dataset and a flexible interface for handling logged bandit feedback.
 It also provides tools to generate synthetic bandit datasets.
 - **policy module**: This module provides interfaces for online and offline bandit algorithms.
-It also implements several standard algorithms.
+It also implements several standard policy learning methods.
 - **simulator module**: This module provides functions for conducting offline bandit simulation.
 - **ope module**: This module provides interfaces for OPE estimators.
-It also implements several standard OPE estimators.
+It also implements several standard and advanced OPE estimators.

-### Supported Algorithms and OPE Estimators
+### Algorithms and OPE Estimators Supported

 - Bandit Algorithms (implemented in **policy module**)
   - Online